boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 If you click :guilabel:`No` the sync process will be canceled.
-Click :guilabel:`Yes` to open the :guilabel:`Merge Conflicts` dialog, which will allow you to solve the conflicts.
+Click :guilabel:`Yes` to open the :guilabel:`Merge Conflicts` dialog, which will allow you to resolve the conflicts.

 On the left side of the dialog, you will find a list of all the conflicting features, grouped by layer.
 Clicking a feature item will display the conflicting